 After Completing the Course the The B.Ed.
 Spl.
-Edu.
-LD Second Semester student -teacher will be able to-
+Edu.HI Second Semester student -teacher will be able to

-- CO1-Explain the principles Nature of language teaching and trends in English Language & Literature. - Prepare an instructional plan in CO2-Explain the Instructional Planning. - CO3-Explain theApproaches and Method of Teaching English. -Adopt various approaches and methods to teach English Language. - Use various techniques to evaluate CO4-Explain the Achievement of Instructional Materials and Evaluation - CO5-Explain the Learner in English Evaluation.
+- CO1-Explain the principles Nature of language teaching and trends in English Language & Literature. - Prepare an instructional plan in CO2-Explain the Instructional Planning. - CO3-Explain the Approaches and Method of Teaching English. - -Adopt various approaches and methods to teach English Language. - -Use various techniques to evaluate the Achievement of the Learner in English. - CO4-Explain theInstructional Materials and Evaluation - CO5-Explain the Evaluation.

-UNIT 1: Nature of English Language & Literature
+UNIT 11: Nature of English Language & Literature